elliothacker33/Pokedex/README.md

-# Pokemon-database
+# Pokedex
-A pokemon database where i can find every kind of pokemon and their attacks/powers ...
+A pokedex where you can search for your favorite pokemons fast and easy.

+## Main features